Cities and Global Development

 Optional modules include a team-based student consultancy project for an external client in the field of international urban development.

 There’s also a field class in the global south.
-In 2018, students visited Chennai in India.
+Previous locations have included Egypt, Turkey and India.

 1 year full-time